On this page:

 | Tok_Add (* represents + *)

-The tokenizer will take a string the splits it into a list of tokens.
-For example:
+The tokenizer splits an input string into a list of tokens:

 tokenize "1 + 2" = [Tok_Num '1'; Tok_Add; Tok_Num '2'; Tok_END]